cmupress.th@gmail.com

 3.67

-*p < .05. **p < .01 ***p < .001.
+Note: *p < .05. **p< .01. ***p < .001.

 DISCUSSION

-This study set out to investigate the predicting effects of autonomy, fear of missing out (FoMO), and support from friends and family on psychological well-being among Malaysian students.
-Our study found that autonomy, support from friends and family significantly and positively correlated with psychological well-being while FoMO was negatively correlated with psychological well-being.
-FoMO was found to be the strongest predictor of psychological well-being among Malaysian students.
+This study set out to investigate the predicting effects of autonomy, FoMO, and support from friends and family on psychological wellbeing among students in Malaysia.
+Our study found that autonomy, as well as support from friends and family, significantly and positively correlated with psychological wellbeing, while FoMO negatively correlated with psychological wellbeing.
+FoMO was found to be the strongest predictor of psychological wellbeing among Malaysian students.

-In addition, FoMO was found to be the strongest predictor of psychological well-being.
-As this study was conducted during a lockdown period amidst the Covid-19 pandemic in Malaysia, a possible explanation for the strong effect of FoMO is that people engage more in social media to stay connected and maintain social relationships amidst the lockdown (Gioia et al., 2021).
+In addition, FoMO was found to be the strongest predictor of psychological wellbeing.
+As this study was conducted during a lockdown period amidst the COVID-19 pandemic in Malaysia, a possible explanation for the strong effect of FoMO is that people engage more in social media to stay connected and maintain social relationships amidst the lockdown (Gioia et al., 2021).
 One may argue that lockdown brings about the absence of photos from social gatherings and parties on social media, which begs the question if people still experience FoMO.
 However, a study by Hayran and Anik (2021) on university students revealed that FoMO has not simply disappeared due to the absence of pictures of social gatherings and parties but has instead been “replaced” by missing out from online experiences such as online virtual meetups and Netflix parties.
 Thus, people are engaging more on social media to keep up with the abundance of online activities.

 CONCLUSION